yurisuika/Zehn/README.md

 - Figure out how to get JS to move classes again when reloaded and not just on initial load
 - Maybe do browser content?
 - Anything I haven't come across from daily use
-- Wait for Steam to one day support :has selector so I may target unclassed SVGs.
+- Wait for Steam to one day support :has selector so I may target unclassed SVGs

 #### Previews
 ![zehn](https://cdn.discordapp.com/attachments/729991202778251317/1137508618112094319/zehn.png)